Sunlitt/SunKit/README.md

 }
 ```

-The *calendar* variable it’s a private varibale inside the *Sun* struct,
+The *calendar* variable it’s a private variable inside the *Sun* struct,
 it’s initialised with the gregorian identifier.
+We need this to compute the days passed from the start of the year, using a gregorian calendar.
+It could happen that the user uses a Japanese or a Buddhist calendar.

 ``` swift
 private var calendar: Calendar = .init(identifier: .gregorian)
 ```

-We need this variable because an user could use a different calendar in
-his phone, such as Japanese.

 ## Time Correction Factor

-The net Time Correction Factor (in minutes) accounts for the variation
+The Time Correction Factor (in minutes) accounts for the variation
 of the Local Solar Time (LST) within a given time zone due to the
 longitude variations within the time zone and also incorporates the EoT
 above.